 We have to step back here and give credit where credit is due.
 Transport for Wales (TfW) did not exist until 2015.
 Yet less than three years later it had concluded the biggest and most complex procurement in Welsh Government (WG) history.
 That is pretty impressive and should tell us that we should not be so down on ourselves so much of the time – it’s a Welsh trait that is not always helpful!

 I would also point out for the record that without devolution there would be no South Wales Metro or any prospect of a Cardiff Crossrail.
-Under the stewardship of the DfT and UK Government schemes like this just don’t happen.
+Under the stewardship of the DfT and UK Government schemes like this just didn’t happen.
 I covered this broader powers and lack of rail investment issue for WG in 2018 in ,”The Case for Investment”.[xxi]
 PS Jan 2023 – but note the welcome UK Gov funding now for the first phase of Cardiff Crossrail.
 It is small beer though (eg given £100BN for the IRP) so worth reading this re the funding gap and this re the failings of the UK rail industry ecosystem re Wales.